Meng0625/immcantation/docs/docker.rst

 Docker Container
 ================================================================================

-A `Docker <http://www.docker.com>`__ image containing a complete installation of the Immcantation framework, its dependencies, accessory scripts, and IgBLAST with embedded IMGT reference germlines is available from docker hub under:
+We have provided a complete installation of the Immcantation framework, its dependencies, accessory scripts, and IgBLAST in a `Docker <http://www.docker.com>`__.
+The image also includes both the IgBLAST and IMGT reference germline sets, as well as several template pipeline scripts.
+The image is available on docker hub at:

 `kleinstein/immcantation <https://hub.docker.com/r/kleinstein/immcantation/>`__

-Versioned images (tags ``x.y.z``) contained the release builds for the Immcantation framework.
-The ``devel`` tag contains the latest development (unstabled) builds.
+Images are versioned through tags with images containing official releases denoted by meta-version numbers (eg, ``1.0.0``).
+The ``devel`` tag denoted the latest development (unstabled) builds.

 Getting the Container
 --------------------------------------------------------------------------------

-Requires and installation of Docker 1.9+ or Singularity 2.3+.
+Requires an installation of Docker 1.9+ or Singularity 2.3+.

 Docker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: shell

+    # Pull release version 1.0.0
+    docker pull kleinstein/immcantation:1.0.0

+    # Pull the latest development build
     docker pull kleinstein/immcantation:devel

 Singularity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: shell

-    IMAGE="immcantation-devel.img"
+    # Pull release version 1.0.0
+    IMAGE="immcantation-1.0.0.img"
     singularity create --size 4000 $IMAGE
-    singularity import $IMAGE docker://kleinstein/immcantation:devel
+    singularity import $IMAGE docker://kleinstein/immcantation:1.0.0

 What's in the Container